saxton-chris/1pass_gen/README.md

 4. Space

 The `password_gen` function takes in a password length and uses the `secrets` module to randomly select characters to make a string of the correct length.

+## Begin UI

+Using Qt-Designer I build a simple UI.
+It consists of a label, text field, and button.
+When the button is pressed it checks that the value in the text box is a positive integer.
+If it is, it displays the password in the text box and copies it to your clipboard to paste in the application or website you are using.

+## UI Enhancements

+I have updated the UI to add check boxes to list different character sets the user may want to include in their password.
+All of them default to include with the exception of `space`.